Summary

 pull Just like push but the other way around: syncs your repository with the remote

 Most of these commands have a wide variety of possible options and parameters.
-Consult the online documentation or the Git manual (man git) for more information.
+Consult the online documentation or the Git manual (man git) for more information and if you are hungry for even more you can read Pro Git.

 Coding conventions